nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 That being said this module comes with battery included for 2 interesting patterns:
 - A simple producer/consumer pattern that handle retry and batching
-- A computation stream pattern, where we can compose producer/consumer into compex topology
+- A computation stream pattern, where we can compose producer/consumer into complex topology

 ### Simple producer/consumer pattern